pypy/pypy/pypy/doc/faq.rst

   attempt to point newcomers at existing alternatives, which are more mainstream and where they will get help from many people.*

+  *If anybody seriously wants to promote RPython anyway, he is welcome
+  to: we won't actively resist such a plan.
+This is open source, which means that anybody is free to promote and develop anything; but it also means that you must let us choose* not *to go into that direction ourselves.*

 Yes, it is possible with enough effort to compile small self-contained pieces of RPython code doing a few performance-sensitive things.
 But this case is not interesting for us.
 If you needed to rewrite the code